 - Restart your browser.

-If neither of these methods helped to eliminate the error “This site can’t provide a secure connection”, try the following:
+If neither of these methods helped to get rid of the error “This site can’t provide a secure connection”, try the following:

 - Make sure that there are no static records in the file

-- Try to use public DNS server, e. g., Google DNS server.
-In the network connection settings, specify the IP address 188.8.131.52 as the preferred DNS server address;
+- Try using a public DNS server, such as Google’s DNS servers.
+In the network connection settings, specify the IP address 126.96.36.199 as the preferred DNS server address;

 - In the Control Panel -> Internet Options, make sure that the security level for the Internet zone is Medium-high or Medium.
 If High is selected, some SSL connections may be blocked by your browser;

-- The problem may relate to the website certificate.
-Check it using online SSL Checker;
+- Perhaps the problem is related to the site certificate.
+Check it using an online SSL Checker;